Are all schools and special needs resource bases (SNRBs) opening for all learners in September 2020?

 The local authority is already working with schools and settings to consider how best to support the ongoing well-being needs of all learners at this time.

 For the safety and well-being of all those involved, it is also crucial that services are delivered in a way that is consistent with the expert scientific advice provided.

 While staff, learners and parents/carers may feel apprehensive about the risks, it is important to remember that provision will be made far safer through adherence to guidelines.
 Social distancing, hygiene and self-isolation of those showing symptoms, or living with someone showing symptoms, will minimise the risk of transmission of infection.
 The ‘Test, Trace, Protect’ strategy is critical to supporting this.

 Risk assessments should already exist for learners with more complex needs, including those with emotional and behavioural needs.
 These risk assessments will require to be updated as a matter of priority in light of changes to provision such as environment and staffing, while also remaining mindful of the additional distress learners may be experiencing due to COVID-19.
 If risk assessments are not in place, then they must be undertaken in accordance with this guidance and local risk assessment guidance.

 What is happening about Statutory Assessments?

-The LA is considering all new requests for initial statutory assessments and formal statutory assessments on an individual basis.
+The local authority is considering all new requests for initial statutory assessments and formal statutory assessments on an individual basis.
 Schools have been encouraged to continue with the annual review process, where this can be carried out over the phone or through a virtual meeting with parental agreement.
 This process has been positive with many reviews being managed in this way.
 During the Summer school holidays, the assessment process is paused and the process commences at the end of August.
 Should you require any further information regarding this process, please contact the ALN team on 01495 766998.